Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 And I told them, I don't work that way.

-Well, it is uh unusual.
+Well, it is unusual.

-This one's called the Bill Cosby commercial, uh Vernon Robinson, Republican candidate, North Carolina's thirteenth district with the Twilight Zone ad and yet another ad from Dalian Associates.
+Vernon Robinson, Republican candidate, North Carolina's 13th District with the Twilight Zone ad and yet another ad from Daly and Associates.

-This lesson in Tough Love, paid for by Vernon Robinson for Congress.
+This lesson in tough love paid for by Vernon Robinson for Congress.

-Bill Cosby made the Liberals mad when he said black hoodlums need to stop stealing and start getting Jobs that black mothers need to stop having eight babies by seven different fathers.
+Bill Cosby made the liberals mad when he said black hoodlums need to stop stealing and start getting jobs.

-Stop talking street talk jive like yo dog peep my bling bling.
+Stop talking street talk jive like yo dog, peep my bling bling.

 You can't be a doctor with that kind of coming out of your mouth.